Vienna (album): Critical reception

 Reviews for Vienna were mixed, with Ure's introduction and the move towards mainstream pop dividing critics.
 In Sounds, John Gill gave the album an enthusiastic review, and challenged the reader, "I dare you to find another band who can mix Euro systems-rock, electronics, Can's fairground style and English music with such panache".
+In Smash Hits, reviewer Steve Taylor was similarly enthusiastic, giving the album an 8 out of 10 rating: "The addition of talented Midge Ure", Taylor wrote, "has done these leading lights of electro-pop nothing but good.
+This is tough, emotive music for all the cleverness of the arrangements and the technical skill that has gone into the playing and production...
+Synthesizer music with backbone and muscle."

 Penny Kiley of Melody Maker was generally positive but felt the album contained weak moments, saying that "the first half of side two reveals the most tedious liabilities.
 Electronic clichés are no worse than guitar clichés, but they're more likely to sound pompous."
 Overall, however, she concluded, "Ultravox deserve success.
 This should do the trick."

 Philip Hall of Record Mirror felt that although "Ultravox make all the right noises, they are never capable of writing consistently memorable pieces ...
 Vienna is full of conventional electronic rock songs which are beautifully executed but never inspiring."

 NME's Chris Bohn was also indifferent, calling Vienna "an album of gaudy, sometimes magnificent, but mostly hollow edifices, housing songs that replace Foxx's elliptical imagery with clumsily verbose descriptions of similar scenery", and described that imagery as "seemingly derived from Hollywood films of the continent ... it's similarly full of glamour and lacking in true essence".
 The review presciently concluded, "Despite their wanton plagiarism and less clearly defined ideas, Vienna will probably be the album that makes Ultravox because, unfettered of Foxx's commitment, they're free to compromise themselves a touch to suit contemporary tastes."